cleishm/express-negotiate/Readme.md

 ## Specifiying priority

-When multiple handlers may be acceptable to the client, then any may be used for satisfying the request (it is typically the first specified, but this is dependent on the javascript engine implementation).
+When multiple handlers are acceptable for satisfying the request, then any may be used the request (it is typically the first specified, however this is dependent on the javascript engine implementation).

-To prioritise handlers, simply use the quality notation in the same way as the client specifies the Accept header:
+To prioritise handlers, simply append a quality in the same notation as the client uses when specifying an Accept header:

 ```javascript
 app.get('/index', function(req, res, next) {